MrMicrowaveOven/AlgorithmsCurriculum/README.md

 SF only:
 * **Turn in your projects by Tuesday 9am**
   * a/A students are usually excellent about assignments and attendance.
-If your due dates lag or you miss roll call frequently, however, you will not be invited to participate in graduation events.
+If your due dates lag or you miss roll call repeatedly, however, you may not be invited to participate in graduation events.

 NY only:
 * You have the morning off!
 Get to the office between 11:30 and 12-noon.
 (Come in to office between 10:30 and 11am from tomorrow on.)